-Should Engine Guardian engage on your vessel, your SmartCraft instrumentation will indicate this and advise you to reduce throttle if necessary.
-Engine Guardian may also reduce throttle for you if the situation requires it.
+Should Engine Guardian engage on the boat, the SmartCraft instrumentation will indicate this and advise the operator to reduce throttle if necessary.
+Engine Guardian may also reduce the throttle if the situation requires it.

-To avoid a possible recurrence of the problem you should contact an authorized dealer.
+To avoid a possible recurrence of the problem contact an authorized dealer.
 The PCM will store the faults and with this information the technician will be able to more rapidly diagnose problems.